awslabs/aws-iot-greengrass-accelerators/accelerators/stream_manager/README.md

    1. Check that the certificate and private key files are in the correct location, and they are referenced by the correct names in the `config.json` file.
    1. Ensure there is at least one Lambda function defined within the Greengrass group and that all container-based settings such as Isolation mode are set properly.

+## Implementation Notes

+Technical details on how the different accelerator components run.

+### MQTT Topics, Messages, and Lambda Actions

+Different components use either MQTT topics or direct IPC calls to query and command each other.

+### Lambda Functions

+Details on Lambda implementations

+#### sensor-source

+This is a long running Lambda that generates and publishes simulated sensor data to a local stream.
+It also exposes a simplistic API for turning on and off the sensor data. the API listens on port 0.0.0.0:8180.